-Conversely, the polls also forecast the utter decimation of the Labor party, and the miserable results for the traditional Zionist and Non-Zionist left, which won less than half the forty-two seats they gained in 2015, and seven short of the minimum needed to give Gantz the barest of governing majorities.
-In other words, the Blue and White party’s final take of thirty-four seats was fueled by left-wing voters so desperate to elect anyone other than Netanyahu that they cannibalized their own, flagship party.
+Conversely, the polls also forecast the utter decimation of the Labor party, and miserable results for the traditional Zionist and non-Zionist left, which won less than half the forty-two seats they gained in 2015, and seven short of the minimum needed to give Gantz the barest of governing majorities.
+In other words, the Blue and White party’s final take of thirty-five seats was fueled by left-wing voters so desperate to elect anyone other than Netanyahu that they cannibalized their own flagship party.

-Their fate now serves as an object lesson for the surviving right-wing parties on the perils of crossing Netanyahu or deigning to act as his equal.
-While Avigdor Lieberman of Yisrael Beitanu and Aryeh Deri of Shas are squaring off over drafting Yeshiva students, neither really wants to risk the prospect of new elections.
-The later just gained its best showing in a decade and the former barely squeaked over the 3.25 percent threshold he instituted in 2015 to keep the smaller, Non-Zionist Arab parties out of the Knesset all together.
+Their fate now serves as an object lesson for the surviving right-wing parties on the perils of crossing Netanyahu or persuming to act as his equal.
+While Avigdor Lieberman of Yisrael Beiteinu and Aryeh Deri of Shas are squaring off over drafting Yeshiva students, neither really wants to risk the prospect of new elections.
+The latter just gained its best showing in a decade and the former barely squeaked over the 3.25 percent threshold he instituted in 2015 to keep the smaller, non-Zionist Arab parties out of the Knesset altogether.

-With or without Kulanu, there remains speculation that Trump’s much vaunted and long-awaited peace plan will unravel Netanyahu’s master plan.
+With or without Kulanu, there remains speculation that Donald Trump’s much-vaunted and long-awaited peace plan will unravel Netanyahu’s masterplan.
 The URWP has already stated it will oppose any peace plan that includes a whiff of territorial compromise—even if that means bringing down the government.
-But here, the risk of being blamed for forcing Netanyahu into a seventy-seat unity government with Gantz will temper even those with most annexationist instincts.
+But here, the risk of being blamed for forcing Netanyahu into a seventy-seat unity government with Gantz will temper even those with the most annexationist instincts.

-Like in 2014, when United States Secretary of State John Kerry was mounting a Sisyphean push for a final status agreement, URWP leaders will issue objections to the hint of territorial compromise.
-Meanwhile, rumors of coalition talks between Netanyahu and Gantz—most likely to be leaked by Netanyahu himself—will give Netanyahu the opportunity to appear statesmanlike as he awaits the predictable, Palestinian rejection.
-The fact that all indications say the coming Trump proposal will have nothing even remotely close to an acceptable starting point for negotiations—let along an actual agreement—will not prevent Netanyahu from reprising his well-practiced “there is no partner” refrain.
+Like in 2014, when U.S. Secretary of State John Kerry was mounting a Sisyphean push for a final status agreement, URWP leaders will issue objections to the hint of territorial compromise.
+Meanwhile, rumors of coalition talks between Netanyahu and Gantz—most likely to be leaked by Netanyahu himself—will give Netanyahu the opportunity to appear statesmanlike as he awaits the predictable Palestinian rejection.
+The fact that all indications say the coming Trump proposal will have nothing even remotely close to an acceptable starting point for negotiations—let alone an actual agreement—will not prevent Netanyahu from reprising his well-practiced “there is no partner” refrain.

-With the hassle of peace in the past, Bibi will be unburdened to focus on his efforts to tar his political opponents, the media, and the Israeli criminal justice system as a leftist cabal, and the gradual, but inexorable consolidation of the political and territorial status-quo in the Palestinian territories.
-Campaign promises of annexation not-withstanding, Netanyahu has always eschewed grand proclamations or sweeping gestures, in favor of incremental measures that stay under the radar, yet achieve the same, long term effect.
+With the hassle of peace in the past, Bibi will be free to focus on his efforts to tar his political opponents, the media, and the Israeli criminal justice system as a leftist cabal.
+He will also be able to concentrate on the gradual but inexorable consolidation of the political and territorial status quo in the Palestinian territories.
+Campaign promises of annexation notwithstanding, Netanyahu has always eschewed grand proclamations or sweeping gestures in favor of incremental measures that stay under the radar, yet achieve the same long-term effect.

 With the threat of Iran to keep the larger Arab states in check and another two more years in the Trump administration, the prime minister does not need to worry about regional or international pressure to resume negotiations, or anything more than nominal objections should he demolish a village, authorize new construction, or annex the occasional block of settlements, especially if such moves are taken as a “Zionist response” to an act of terrorism, however small or inconsequential.
 The only wrinkle in this master plan is whether after more than a decade of empty gestures and vague commitments alongside creeping annexation, the world will finally recognize Netanyahu’s talk of peace is little more than masterful gaslighting.